earthgecko/skyline/readme.md

-mirage allows for testing of realtime data and algorithms in parallel to analyzer allowing for comparisons of different timeseries and/or algorithms.  mirage was inspired by crucible and the desire to extend the temporal data pools available to analyzer in an attempt to handle seasonality better and reduce noise and increase signals specfically on metrics with seasonality.
+mirage allows for testing of realtime data and algorithms in parallel to analyzer allowing for comparisons of different timeseries and/or algorithms.  mirage was inspired by crucible and the desire to extend the temporal data pools available to analyzer in an attempt to handle seasonality better, reduce noise and increase signal, specfically on seasonal metrics.

 ### Architecture
 See the rest of the